mattbis/mapFilePath.dev/README.md

 So a static compile is definitely preferred to produce variants.
 This could instead pipeline to llvm and make hte others..
 In any case.. a namespace/module/class/funtions/consts approach is best.

-1. generating it from a main rs, c src or cpp makes sense to me since for 0 i think we can just use gpt..
+1. generating it from a main js/ts, py, rs, c src or cpp makes sense to me since for 0 i think we can just use gpt..
   i. im veering on consolidation
 2. concentrating on this also helps the main project
 3. scripting variants arent important other than for ci.. and a kinda base test on my system ( its the reason for it )